Dindigul Municipal Corporation

-The Dindigul Corporation is a civic body that governs Dindigul city, India.
+The Dindigul City Municipal Corporation is a civic body that governs Dindigul city, India.
 This corporation consist of 48 wards and the legislative body is headed by an elected Chairperson assisted by a Deputy Chairperson and 48 councillors who represent each wards in the city.
 Government of Tamil Nadu announced for upgrade of Dindigul Special Grade Municipality to City Municipal Corporation of Dindigul.